WilsonPercival/WilsonPercival/crash animation editor resize image canvas escape/crash_animation_editor_resize_image_canvas_escape_r381b.md

 5. Press `Escape` to close the animation editor.
 6. Open the animation editor.
 7. Repeat steps 3, 4 and 5 until the title bar on the `Resize Image Canvas` window turns gray - this means that the window is not in focus and can now be crashed.
 8. Click `Escape`.
+9. Click `Escape`.
 Instead of closing the `Resize Image Canvas` window, the animation editor will close because it was the one that had the focus.
-9. Click `OK`.
+10. Click `OK`.

 In the video I was able to do it on the second try, but it may take you an average of 20 tries.
 This is independent of the dark theme.